sarahciston/codingcare/_drafts/prospectus.md

 * *community*: *discord* group with Emily, cauldron, *creative code collective*
 * technique: *creative misuse of existing platforms?* a network and a license, an ethos rather than a platform? a checklist? a how-to?
 * ~~an aggregator of others' tools?~~
+- one chapter could be a deck of (oblique) strategies, one chapter could be lyric essay, zines, digital platform, recipe, code database, flow charts

 ## methodologies
 * intersectional feminisms